Read summarized version with:

 - Stock exchange reporting platforms

 Many organizations structure their reporting using established frameworks.
-These frameworks define what to report and how to calculate it, which helps make your report more consistent and comparable.
+These frameworks define what to report and how to calculate it, which helps ensure your report is consistent and comparable.

 From Voluntary to Mandatory Reporting